pdabke/singlepage-js/README.md

 # singlepage-js
-A portal framework for developing single page Web applications
+A portal framework for developing single page Web applications.
+The project is in very early stage of development.
+Please watch this space for our first public release.